AvneeshSarwate/abletonAutomationExtraction/progress_steps.md

 - can take references of existing gesture instances, so multiple composites can share motion
     - e.g, multiple "launchers" on the same "track"
 - could manage lifecycles of their emitted child gestures
+### fixed bugs
+- some kind of flickering on some loops
+- crash in C++ when updating loop-store and loops running